BAK2K3/CIRPG/TESTING.md

 ## Viewing and Navigation

-**User Story:** 1a – As a Site User, I want to be able to understand the purpose of the site immediately, so that I can decide whether I want to engage with it.
+### User Story 1a: As a Site User, I want to be able to understand the purpose of the site immediately, so that I can decide whether I want to engage with it.

 **Acceptance Criteria:** A site user must be able to identify the website's name and understand its purpose on first visit.